-Betterment Digital is the core offering.
-Betterment Plus and Premium build upon Betterment Digital by including financial planning advice from a team of CFP® professionals.
+Betterment offers two distinct plans at this time.
+Betterment Digital is the core offering, which includes all services mentioned in this review.
+Betterment Premium builds upon Betterment Digital by including unlimited financial planning advice from a team of licensed, CFP® professionals.

-Remember that in addition to the Betterment fees stated above, you’ll have to pay underlying ETF expenses (which average about 0.10% annually).
-When you invest in any ETF, you will pay a fee to the ETF provider (such as Vanguard).
-This is not unique to Betterment, and they don’t receive any kickback on the ETF expenses.
+Remember that in addition to the Betterment Management Fees stated above, you’ll have to pay underlying ETF expenses (which average less than 0.10% annually).
+When you invest in

 Betterment charges no other fees.
 No trading commissions, no minimum required balance, no transfer fees, and no account closure fees.

-When reviewing Betterment, I wanted to verify the measures taken by Betterment to secure each account.
+When reviewing Betterment, I wanted to verify the measures taken by Betterment to secure each individual account.

-Unsurprisingly, Betterment offers the same security protections provided by commercial financial institutions, including:
+Unsurprisingly, Betterment offers the same security protections provided by all reputable financial institutions, including:

-Paramount Privacy – Your personal info is never shared without consent.
+- Paramount Privacy – Your personal info is never shared with any external party, without your explicit consent.

 Cost of Service – Betterment fees are reasonable, and I think the included features more than justify the 0.25% annual fee.
 But if you are eager to learn about investing, you can manage your own portfolio.